39 Fun Summer Outdoor Activities for Preschoolers

 6. Sponge Bombs

 Have you ever heard of sponge bombs?
 Well, if not, now is the time.
 These sponge bombs are a great way for kids of all ages to pass the time.
-If your kids like getting wet on a hot day, these will be a hit.
-Best of all, all you need are sponges and twine to get the party started.
+These will be a hit if your kids like getting wet on a hot day.

 7. Build A Fairy Garden